trevismd/permutations-stats/README.md

 Python only permutation-based statistical tests, accelerated with numba.
 ## Status
 ### Statistical tests
-Brunner Munzel [1] and Friedman [2] tests (repeated measures) are implemented.
+Brunner Munzel [1], Mann Whitney Wilcoxon [2, 3] and Friedman [4] tests are
+implemented.

 Exact testing (all permutations) and approximate method (simulation) are available.

 Two functions for bootstrapping-based confidence intervals calculations for mean and median are also implemented (not documented yet).

 ## Why this package ?
 This work aims to provide fast permutation-based statistical tests in Python.
 Some tests are not available publicly in an exact mode (computing all possible permutations) or with simulations.
 So if certain assumptions cannot be made about the data (such as normality or a sufficiently large sample), these implementations shouldn't be used.
 For example, the Brunner Munzel [1] test is implemented in scipy but not with an exact calculation.
 The statistic can be used with the public API but it can take some time ran thousands of times (the p-value is also calculated for each iteration).

 This packages reimplements the looping of permutations and statistical tests with numba.
 With numba a few seconds are required to compile on the fly.
 Then, acceleration is critical as shown in this output from tests comparing the Brunner Munzel statistic calculation with scipy: